by-jp/www.byjp.me/content/bookmarks/the-home-as-a-place-of-production.md

     name: The home as a place of production
     summary: Diverse work and the joy of making
     author: Karen Rosenkranz
+summary: Diverse work and the joy of making
 ---
 Bringing more creation into our homes as a way to feel connected to our surroundings and communities.
 I couldn't appreciate this article more!